Providing Public Comment and Testimony During COVID

 If you would like to make a public comment you may:

-- Provide in-person comments can be made in person at the meeting in Arvada City Hall’s Council Chambers - 8101 Ralston Rd.
+- Provide in-person comments.
+Comments can be made in person at the meeting in Arvada City Hall’s Council Chambers - 8101 Ralston Rd.
 Any citizen entering City Hall will be required to wear a mask.
 Due to social distancing best practices, only citizens who choose to come to City Hall to provide public comment will be allowed into the meeting.
 There will not be an area within City Hall to watch the meeting unless you are there to speak.
 Due to limited capacity, members of the public may be asked to leave the building once they have completed their public comment.
 Participants will be limited to 3 minutes.

 - Submit comments for the record.
-Emails with comments need to be sent to City Clerk Kristen Rush at firstname.lastname@example.org no later than 5 p.m. on the Monday the meeting takes place.
+Emails with comments need to be sent to City Clerk Kristen Rush at email@example.com no later than 5 p.m. on the Monday the meeting takes place.
 Ms. Rush will pass along the comments to all members of City Council and the Mayor.
 These comments will become part of the permanent record.
-If you wish to have your comment read aloud during the meeting, please indicate this in your email request.
-Comments being read into the record may be no longer than 3 minutes.
-Reading comments into the record will be discontinued after the June 15 business meeting.

 - City Clerk Kristen Rush can be contacted with questions at 303-915-5246